inscight/inscight/docs/howto_moderate.rst

 You duties as moderator also are extended to those of editor as well.
 Here is a quick list of what you'll need to do:

     #.
-Setup your recording environment
+Set up your recording environment
     #.
 Last minute recording test
     #.
 Pre-Game with panelists
     #.
 Record the show